Freedom of Expression/Maintenance of Public Order

 - any other gross misconduct which interferes with proper activities of the College.

-- if he deems the disruption not such as to require the intervention of a law enforcement agency, the president or his agent shall offer a specific invitation to meet with the disrupters at some stated place and time in the immediate future for the purpose of constructive discussion which may continue without limit provided there is no interference with the conduct of any College activity or access to any College-controlled facility;
+- if, in the judgment of the president or the president’s designee, circumstances permit, the president or the president's designee may offer a specific invitation to meet with representatives of those responsible for disrupting public order at some stated place and time in the immediate future for the purpose of constructive discussion which may continue without limit provided there is no interference with the conduct of any College activity or access to any College-controlled facility;

-- the College campus shall be declared closed to outsiders without legitimate business on the campus.
+- the College campus or a portion or portions of it may be declared closed to outsiders without legitimate business on the campus.
 Violators shall be liable to treatment as trespassers;